Memory deallocation error running MicroBooNE reconstruction

 #2 Updated by Herbert Greenlee over 3 years ago

 Latest fcl file is reco_uboone_data_mcc8_driver_stage1and2_test4.fcl

 Crashing files from with this fcl file are as follows.

-#3 Updated by Gianluca Petrillo about 3 years ago
+#3 Updated by Gianluca Petrillo over 3 years ago

 - Category set to Reconstruction